EU says investment deal with China urgent to support Belt and Road vision

 BEIJING The need for an EU-China investment agreement is urgent and would be the easiest way for Chinese President Xi Jinping to meet pledges of making China's economy open to the world, European Commission Vice President Jyrki Katainen said on Monday.

-Xi promised $124 billion (96.2 billion pounds) on Sunday for his new Silk Road plan, which aims to bolster China's global leadership ambitions by expanding infrastructure between Asia, Africa, Europe and beyond.
+Xi promised $124 billion on Sunday for his new Silk Road plan, which aims to bolster China's global leadership ambitions by expanding infrastructure between Asia, Africa, Europe and beyond.

 China has used the initiative to help portray its economy as open to the world, distinct from a rising wave of global protectionism, as U.S. President Donald Trump promotes an "America First" policy.